Exploring the legacy of one of horror’s great commercial coups

 Of all those female killers, Betsy Palmer’s Norman Bates in reverse, Mrs. Voorhees, is perhaps the most memorable.
 Wild-eyed and distinctly vicious, the faux-motherly pretence used to lure final girl Alice (Adrienne King) into a false sense of security is still as creepy and perversely satisfying as ever, as is the savage, one-swing decapitation that abruptly curtails the madness; a more than a fitting end for a woman pushed far beyond the realms of human compassion.
 Along with the campsite setting and gimmicky title, it is Palmer’s appearance, however brief, that makes Friday the 13th one of the most talked about and financially fruitful entries in the entire genre.
-So famous is Friday the 13th that it has acquired a legendary status, standing shoulder-to-shoulder with superior mainstream efforts Halloween and A Nightmare On Elm Street as one of the genre’s leading giants.
+So famous is Friday the 13th that it has acquired a legendary status, standing shoulder-to-shoulder with superior mainstream efforts as one of the genre’s leading giants.
 But after all these years, does it really stand up to such a legendary reputation?

 Mrs. Voorhees: Did you know a young boy drowned the year before those two others were killed?
 The counselors weren’t paying any attention… They were making love while that young boy drowned.
 His name was Jason.

 In that regard, the franchise really is an anomaly.
-It’s a rare occasion when the first instalment of a series slips so far down the pecking order, since they are typically the most memorable.
-As a blueprint for the slasher genre, the original Friday the 13th is arguably the best in the series, but so synonymous is Jason with the Friday the 13th franchise all these years later that it almost feels like the movie doesn’t belong to the series.
+It’s a rare occasion that the first instalment of a series slips so far down the pecking order since they are typically the most memorable, and the original Friday the 13th with always be the go-to instalment for a certain generation, but in all honesty it hasn’t aged too well.
+Some of those sequels haven’t aged too well either, but they were always trash cinema, and knowingly so.
+The original Friday the 13th is held in such high esteem that you can’t help but be a little disappointed.
+I can only imagine what today’s horror fans would think after first seeing what is still one of the most famous horror titles out there and will probably continue to be so if the current legal wrangles preventing the release of more instalments is ever settled.
+Don’t get me wrong, the movie still possesses a nostalgic charm with its throwback aesthetic and a series of memorable kills from one Tom Savini, but so synonymous has Jason become with the Friday the 13th franchise that it almost feels like the movie doesn’t belong to the series.
 I mean, on Friday the 13th, which instalment are you reaching for?
-For those of you just discovering the series, dollars to doughnuts it was a Jason-led instalment you saw first, and when you finally did get around to seeing the original, I’m sure many of you were shocked to discover that Jason wasn’t the killer from the offset.
+For those of you just discovering the series, dollars to doughnuts it was a Jason-led instalment, and when you finally did get around to seeing the original, I’m sure many of you were shocked to discover that Jason wasn’t the killer from the offset.

 Mrs. Voorhees: Come, dear.
 It’ll be easier for you than it was for Jason.

-Technically belonging to the giallo genre, the movie would feature elements that the likes of Friday the 13th would popularise on American shores, namely a sub-narrative involving a group of promiscuous teens in a summer retreat setting.
-In America, summer camp would become the setting most synonymous with the slasher, a spate of popular entries, such as The Burning and Sleepaway Camp among the most notable, but whenever one thinks of summer camp they think of Friday the 13th.
+Technically belonging to the giallo genre, A Bay of Blood would feature elements that the likes of Friday the 13th would popularise on American shores, namely a sub-narrative involving a group of promiscuous teens in a summer retreat setting.
+In America, summer camp would become the setting most synonymous with the slasher, a spate of popular entries such as The Burning and Sleepaway Camp among the most notable, but whenever one thinks of summer camp they think of Friday the 13th.
+It’s a part of modern folklore.
 For those who were unfamiliar with foreign language films, Friday the 13th proved quite the innovator, and, for those investors looking to tap into the slasher craze, an attractive financial prospect.
 In fact, the movie famously sparked a bidding war upon completion, and was the first independent film of its kind to secure distribution in the US through a major studio.

 The shadow of Hitchcock also looms large.
-The imagined connection between Pamela and her fallen offspring, though a transparent imitation of the one Norman Bates shares with his deceased mother, is executed rather wonderfully, and in local ‘lunatic’ Crazy Ralph Cunningham even throws in the Hitchcockian harbinger of death plot device, a character whose vocabulary seems to stretch no further than ‘We’re doomed I tells you!”
+The imagined connection between Pamela and her fallen offspring, though a transparent imitation of the one Norman Bates shares with his deceased mother, is executed rather wonderfully, and in local ‘lunatic’ Crazy Ralph, Cunningham even throws in the Hitchcockian harbinger of death plot device, a character whose vocabulary seems to stretch no further than ‘We’re doomed, I tells you!”
 With a plethora of horror ingredients hand-picked from the tree of established success, what Cunningham delivers is a pastiche that would tick all the boxes for uneducated teenagers flocking to the theatres in their droves (the movie would manage an incredible cumulative worldwide gross of $59,754,601 on a measly budget of approximately $550,000).
 However derivative Cunningham’s master plan, he stole from the best and managed to pass it off as something fairly original.

 Mrs. Voorhees: [high voice] Kill her, Mommy!
 Kill her!
 Don’t let her get away, Mommy!
 Don’t let her live!